oliverbenee/hotciv/backlog.md

         B) support from adjacent friendly units, and
         C) terrain factor.
 * [OK] The combined attack strength, A, is first the attack strength of the unit itself.
-* [] To this value, a supporting strength of +1 is added for each adjacent tile that has a friendly unit.
+* [OK] To this value, a supporting strength of +1 is added for each adjacent tile that has a friendly unit.
-* [] This number is then multiplied by the terrain factor:
+* [OK] This number is then multiplied by the terrain factor:
         A) the terrain factor is 2 if the unit is on a tile of type forest or type hill;
         B) or multiplied by 3 if the unit is in a city.